Management of chronic and complex diseases

 Patients with a chronic condition may benefit from a GP Management Plan (GPMP).
 Team Care Arrangements (TCA) are for those patients who have complex care needs which require treatment from two or more health care providers in addition to your GP.
 These were formally call Enhanced Primary Care (EPC) services.
 Having a TCA allows patients to access Medicare benefits for certain allied health providers – most typically:

 Visit the Department of Health’s information page for more detailed information.

-Book an appointment with your doctor if you would like a GP Management Plan (GPMP) and Team Care Arrangement (TCA).
-When booking your appointemnt please let the receptionist know you wish a GPMP and TCA so our practice nurse can start to gather the information to help prepare the plan and the reception can allow the appropriate appointment length.
+If you would like a GP Management Plan (GPMP) and Team Care Arrangement (TCA) book an appointment at the practice.
+Please let the receptionist know you wish a GPMP and TCA at the time of booking.
+This helps our practice nurse to start gathering the information for preparing the plan and to schedule the appropriate appointment length.
 Appointments for a new plan are billed direct to Medicare.